sohamkamani/sohamkamani.github.io/notes/linear_regression.md

 The linear regression that we talked about until now only took one predictor into consideration.
 If there was more than one predictor, we would use multiple linear regression.
 In this case, `Y` would be expressed as:

 ```
-Y = BB0 + BB1*X1 + BB2*X2 + ... + BBp*Xp
+Y = β0 + β1*X1 + β2*X2 + ... + βp*Xp
 ```

 Where `X1..Xp` are the _p_ predictors of Y.

-In order to estimate `BB0..BBp` to minimize least squares, we would need to use complex matrix calculation and it should ideally be done programatically.
+In order to estimate `β0..βp` to minimize least squares, we would need to use complex matrix calculation and it should ideally be done programatically.

 ### F statistic